alkynee/Vision-Based-Game-Operation/README.md

 ## Platform Considerations

 Currently, this system uses the win32 api, thus it is only capable of running on Windows.
-Adapting it to run on other pla
+Adapting it to run on other platforms or with other video games shouldn't be too complicate